This post may contain affiliate links. Read our disclosure policy here.

 How to Make Pumpkin Gluten-Free Pancakes Ahead of Time

-If I know that I’m going to be serving pancakes the next morning, I usually make the pancake batter the night before, cover my mixing bowl with a lid or plastic wrap, and refrigerate it overnight.
-In the morning, I simply mix the batter, and if it feels too thick, I add a tablespoon of water or milk, mix and make the pancakes.
+When I mix the pancake batter the night before, I cover my mixing bowl with the lid or plastic wrap and refrigerate it overnight.
+In the morning, I simply mix the batter, and if it feels too thick, I add a tablespoon of water or milk, mix, and make the pancakes.

 Freezing Gluten-Free Pumpkin Pancakes